-Sewing-machine embroidery can put your unique mark of creativity on almost anything you make-clothing, table linens, towels, hats, totes, and many other items.
+Sewing machine embroidery can put your unique mark of creativity on almost anything you make—clothing, table linens, towels, hats, totes, and many other items.
 It is fun, creative, and easy to do.
-It is also lots faster than hand embroidery.
+It is also a lot faster than hand embroidery.

 With practice and a well-tuned sewing machine, you will be free to create a wide variety of decorative effects through the use of color, texture, and shape.

 Selection of Materials

 Careful selection of materials to be used in machine embroidery is essential.

 THREAD: There are a variety of threads designed especially for machine embroidery work.
 Some people recommend cotton thread only; some recommend number 50 machine embroidery thread.
 Almost any thread will work if your sewing machine is properly adjusted.
 You may want to try a variety of threads to find the one that works best with your machine.
 Special effects of texture and design can be created with different types of thread.

 In general, the thread should fill in the design smoothly and create a silky gloss.
 It should not break easily as you work.